-By Joshua Brown, Associate, McNamara and Associates Solicitors
+By Joshua Brown, Associate, McNamara Law Solicitors

 In August 2009 the Victims of Crime Assistance Act 2009 came into effect which created a scheme whereby victims of violent crime in Queensland have access to financial assistance and recovery of loss.
 The scheme provides assistance for not only the primary victim but also a secondary victim such as a parent of the primary victim, another related victim or a witness to the violent event.

 On 1 December 2016 the Queensland Government introduced the Victims of Crime Assistance and Other Legislation Amendment Bill 2016.
 The Bill was passed by Parliament on 22 March 2017 but the commencement date is yet to be confirmed.

 The intention of the Bill was to enact changes to the Criminal Code, the Evidence Act 1977, the Victims of Crime Assistance Act 2009 and other Acts so that sexual assault victims have better protection for their privacy when discussing the assault with their counsellor, and to provide for giving evidence in court in a pre-recorded form, from a remote witness room, or behind a screen, therefore protecting the victim from the offender.